kevin-3006/Individual-Wiki/Lab3/README.md

 ## Example Outputs

-* See README.md of indiviual projects for more details.
+* See README.md of subfolders for more details.
-* OR refer to lab1_qX_816013669.out files
+* OR refer to lab3_qX_816013669.out files